Trodelvy® (sacituzumab govitecan-hziy)

 Some medicines have important warnings that are designed to alert you of serious or life-threatening risks that come with taking the medicine.

-TRODELVY has an important warning for: Severe diarrhea and severe or life-threatening low white blood cell count (neutropenia) as early as the first treatment cycle.
+TRODELVY has an important warning for: Severe diarrhea and severe, life-threatening, or low white blood cell count (neutropenia) that can cause death, as early as the first treatment cycle.

-Your healthcare provider should check your blood cell counts during treatment.
-You may receive a medicine in the first cycle of treatment if you have an increased risk for developing low white blood cell count with a fever, also known as febrile neutropenia.
+Your healthcare provider should check your blood cell counts during treatment with TRODELVY and may give a medicine to help prevent low white blood cell count starting in the first cycle of treatment if you have an increased risk for developing low white blood cell count with a fever, also known as febrile neutropenia.

 Who is TRODELVY for?1

-TRODELVY is a prescription medication used to treat adults with:
+TRODELVY is a prescription medicine used in adults to treat:

-It is not known if TRODELVY is safe and effective in people with moderate or severe liver problems or in children. | ||
+It is not known if TRODELVY is safe and effective in people with moderate or severe liver problems or in children.

 What is important for me to know about allergic and infusion-related reactions?1